MODULE 17 is composed of 1 video and a written module in which TRUSTEES WILL EXPLORE:

 Permissible sanctions include one or more of: (a) censure of the trustee; (b) barring the trustee from attending all or part of a meeting of the board or of a committee of the board; (c) barring the trustee from sitting on one or more committees of the board for a specified period of time.

 More onerous sanctions cannot be imposed but a less onerous sanction such as a warning or a requirement to engage in professional development may be imposed.
 The board cannot declare the trustee’s seat vacant.
 A trustee who is barred from a meeting is not entitled to receive any materials related to the meeting that are not available to the public.
 Barring a trustee from a meeting is deemed to be authorization for the trustee to be absent and not a violation of the provision regarding absences in the Education Act.

-The Code of Conduct should contain well-articulated guidelines for appropriate interaction, participation and respectful communication.
+The code of conduct should contain well-articulated guidelines for appropriate interaction, participation and respectful communication.
+Trustees may ask the question: “Is our board behaviour a model for how the children in our district should behave now and in the future?”
 An effective board is a cohesive, collaborative decision-making body that sets high standards for itself.
-That is what the public expects and a Code of Conduct helps boards to meet those expectations.
+That is what the public expects and a code of conduct helps boards to meet those expectations.